bengourley/node-stylus-renderer/Readme.md

 `require('stylus')` where it is run.
 This is so that you can use whatever version of stylus you want to.

-It provides a default compile function that requires 'nib'.
-You can customise this by passing in `stylus` options.
+It provides a default compile function which cab be customised by passing in `stylus` options.
 Otherwise, a completely custom compile function can be passed in.

+To use [Nib](https://github.com/visionmedia/nib) or [Autoprefixer Stylus](https://github.com/jenius/autoprefixer-stylus), pass a custom `use` function.

 The render function returns an event emitter so you can listen for log events.